gear

 Timemore Chestnut S3

 The Chestnut S3 is Timemore’s new flagship model.
 Over the last few years the brand has been more famous for their budget hand grinders, but this is probably about to change.
-I have been really impressed with the Chestnut S3 over the months it’s been on my test bench.
+I have been really impressed with the Chestnut S3 after having it in my collection for more than a year.

 Standout features